Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### User Info Authentication

-The user info authentication uses OpenID Connect standard user info endpoint to verify access token.
+The user info authentication uses OpenID Connect standard user info endpoint to verify the access token.
 In most cases it is preferable to use [Introspection Authentication](#introspection-authentication) as that is meant for retrieving information from the token itself, whereas the user info endpoint is meant for retrieving information about the user to which the token was given to.
 The sequence